sustrik/libdill/download.md

 ##### dsock

-Note that dsock library is still in alpha stage and the API may change.
+Note that the dsock library is still in the alpha stage and the API may change.
 You may want to use raw POSIX sockets instead.

 <http://libdill.org/dsock-0.5-alpha.tar.gz>